David Sharpe (American football): Washington Football Team

-On September 1, 2020, the Raiders traded Sharpe and a seventh round pick in the 2021 NFL Draft to the Washington Football Team in exchange for a sixth round pick in the same draft.
+On September 1, 2020, the Raiders traded Sharpe and a seventh round pick in the 2021 NFL draft to the Washington Football Team in exchange for a sixth round pick in the same draft.
 In the first 9 games of the season, Sharpe mainly played a backup role at right tackle.
-Sharpe started at right tackle Week 11 win against the Cincinnati Bengals after normal starter Morgan Moses was moved to left tackle to start in place of Geron Christian and Cornelius Lucas who were unable to play due to injuries.
+He started at right tackle in a Week 11 win against the Cincinnati Bengals; starting right tackle Morgan Moses was moved to left tackle in place of Geron Christian and Cornelius Lucas, who were both injured.

 He re-signed with the team on March 29, 2021.

-Sharpe was placed on the team's COVID-19 reserve list on July 31, 2021, and was activated on August 23, 2021.
-He was waived on August 31, 2021.
+Sharpe was placed on the team's COVID-19 reserve list on July 1, and was activated on August 23.
+He was waived on August 31.

 Baltimore Ravens

 On September 21, 2021, the Baltimore Ravens signed Sharpe to their practice squad.
-On October 23, 2021, Sharpe was elevated to the Ravens' active roster in advance of the team's Week 7 loss to the Cincinnati Bengals, a game in which he played 12 snaps.
+On October 23, Sharpe was elevated to the Ravens' active roster for a Week 7 loss to the Cincinnati Bengals, a game in which he played 12 snaps.
 He reverted to the practice squad after the game.
-On December 31, 2021, Sharpe was promoted to the active roster.
+On December 31, Sharpe was promoted to the active roster.

 On August 30, 2022, Sharpe was released by the Ravens and signed to the practice squad the next day.
 Sharpe was signed a reserve/future contract on January 1, 2023.